Best Charity Shops In The UK: These Are Our Readers' Favourites

 Another store boasting a good café is Found in South Harrow, which raises funds for the nearby Christ Church Roxeth.

 This place was nominated by Mooey, who says “It is a lovely place and the volunteers are friendly and happy to help.
-The prices aren’t too high either, unlike some of the chain charity shops”.
+The prices aren’t too high either, unlike some of the chain stores”.

 Moreover, in what has to be the greatest endorsement for a charity shop, she adds “I don’t think I have ever left without buying something”.

-Travel to Clapham High Street and check out the Royal Trinity Hospice store.
+Travel to Clapham High Street and check out the Royal Trinity Hospice store too.

 Download our best charity shops as a PDF